 On Monday morning, a 4x4 minibus shuttle will pick you up at the Okavango River Lodge and transport you straight to the Modisa camp (departing Lodge at 8am, arriving Modisa mid-day).
 The shuttle costs +/- $50 each way, and payment can be made directly to the Modisa team on arrival.

-On the returning Monday, you will depart Modisa mid-day by shuttle, back to Maun by around 6-7pm for another night at Okavango River Lodge.
+On the returning Sunday, you will depart Modisa in the afternoon by shuttle, back to Maun by around 6-7pm for another night at Okavango River Lodge.
 We strongly recommend that you book your return flight on Tuesday (NOT Monday evening) as road delays are common.

 Some volunteers choose to arrive earlier than Sunday to relax for a few days before the program starts.
 Just let us know your arrival date so that we can arrange transfers accordingly.
 Volunteers can exchange currency to Botswana Pula at the Maun airport.

 “Modisa.
 It has been my home for almost 4 months.
 I arrived at the end of April and with much tears, left at the end of August 2012.

 Modisa has been so much for me.
 It’s a place where I discovered more of myself.
 It is a place of lifetime friendships made, a truly leaning experience of nature, whether it be birds, or trees or grasses and a place of never ending enjoyment.
 It’s about going back to basics in order to fully appreciate and understand the world.

 The experiences that I had there will stay in my heart and I will cherish for a lifetime.
 I’ve slept under the most spectacular light show on earth.
 I heard the majestic roar of the lions every day as well as in my dreams.
 I think everyone, at least once in their lifetime needs to experience that.
 Lions are known to be Kings and each and every day I now understand how they have earned that title and respect.